Henderson Water Utility Water Meter Replacement Project

 Meter pits are covered by a lid and are typically located two to six feet from the back of the sidewalk or curb.
 Residents are asked to provide clear and unobstructed access to the water meter pits on their property.

 All meter pits need to be clear of any obstructions to within three feet horizontally and five feet vertically of any shrubs, plants, and trees, as well as six inches of any landscaping material taller than four inches.
-Any sod growing over meter pits should be maintained as to not obstruct access to the meter pits.
+Any sod growing near meter pits should be maintained as to not obstruct access to the meter pits.
 Any object(s) that would prohibit HWU staff from gaining access to the meter pits must be removed.
 It is critical that this area is properly maintained for this program’s success and regular and emergency access.

 Residents will have more detailed information about their water consumption and will be able to sign up to receive automatic leak notifications in the future.